MiamiHerald/guides/affordable-housing/guide.md

 * run `git pull` to get the latest version of the site from Github.

+## To switch to the Spanish branch

+* This is a brached project.
+The "master" is in english.
+The branch is in Spanish.
+In Atom, you can tell what branch you're in by looking in the bottom right corner.

+* Run `git checkout es` to switch to the Spanish branch

+* Run `git checkout master` to switch to the English branch

+* Note: you cannot switch branches if you have changes that are not committed (unstaged)

 ## Starting the server

 After the npm installation completes, run `gulp` to start the server (hit Ctrl+C to stop the server).